 git config --global core.eol lf

-With .gitattributes controlling line endings, autocrlf is redundant and causes the conflicts described above.
+With .gitattributes controlling endings, autocrlf is redundant and reintroduces the per-machine conflicts above. false tells Git to defer entirely to .gitattributes.

 {